 Your Security Is Our Priority

-We posted a version of this last year response to the 2017 Equifax data breach.
+We posted a version of this article previously in response to the 2017 Equifax data breach.
 We wish that was just an isolated incident, but the sad reality is that we live in a world where constant vigilance is required--both as individuals and as businesses serving the public--to keep sensitive data safe from bad actors.

 We want you to have the highest level of confidence in doing business with us.
 That's why we offer you this assurance: